 20 years since the centre first opened its doors, we are celebrating the tremendous leaps in diagnosis and treatment made possible thanks to the belief and backing of our supporters.

 Today, thanks to research like ours, the average time taken to diagnose a child with a brain tumour has halved.
-7 out of ten children will now survive a brain tumour - more than every before.
+7 out of ten children will now survive a brain tumour - more than ever before.

 Yet brain tumours remain the biggest cancer-killer of children, receiving less than 1% of the UK's cancer research funding.